tldr-pages/tldr/pages/common/xxd.md

 `xxd -c {{10}} {{input_file}}`

-- Display output only upto a length of 32 bytes:
+- Display output only up to a length of 32 bytes:

 `xxd -l {{32}} {{input_file}}`